jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 - The hash must have already existing on the system prior to the current run

 current files always include new files written to disk, during the previous download process.
 Along with files already on disk if dedupe_already_downloaded is true

-Note: if set to null, all current files will be kept even if  they have matching hashes

 ***

 * keep\_prev\_download